collective-soundworks/soundworks/README.md

 ##### ClientSync

-The `ClientSync` modules takes care of the synchronization process on the client side.
+The `ClientSync` module extends the `ClientModule` base class and takes care of the synchronization process on the client side.
 It displays a `view` that indicates “Clock syncing, stand by…” until the very first synchronization process is done.
 The `ClientSync` module calls its `.done()` method as soon as the client clock is in sync with the sync clock.
 Then, the synchronization process keeps running in the background to resynchronize the clocks from times to times.
 When such a resynchronization happens, the `ClientSync` module triggers a `'sync:stats'` event associated with statistics about the synchronization.

 ###### Methods